Leon Romero

 Leon Constantine Romero (born 29 December 1974) is an American cricketer.
-A right-handed batsman, right-arm medium pace bowler and occasional wicket-keeper, he played two One Day Internationals (ODIs) for the United States national cricket team in the 2004 ICC Champions Trophy, having previously played first-class and List A cricket for Trinidad & Tobago.
+A right-handed batsman, right-arm medium pace bowler and occasional wicket-keeper, he played two One Day Internationals (ODIs) for the United States national cricket team in the 2004 ICC Champions Trophy, having previously played first-class and List A cricket for Trinidad and Tobago.

 Biography

-Trinidad & Tobago career
+Trinidad and Tobago career

 Born in New York in 1974, Leon Romero first played cricket in Trinidad and Tobago.
-He played for the Trinidad & Tobago Under-19 team in 1994, and played several matches for North and East Trinidad against South and Central Trinidad between 1996 and 2000.
+He played for the Trinidad and Tobago under-19 team in 1994, and played several matches for North and East Trinidad against South and Central Trinidad between 1996 and 2000.

 He made his first-class debut in January 1999, playing in the Busta Cup against Guyana.
 He played further matches against the Windward Islands, Jamaica and Barbados that season, and played a match against India A later in the year.

 He played twice in the 2000 Busta Cup, against the Leeward Islands and the Windward Islands and made his List A debut later in the year, playing in the Red Stripe Bowl against Barbados, Jamaica and Canada.
 He played against Guyana and West Indies B in the 2001 Busta Cup, before his career in Trinidad finished in 2002 with a match for North Trinidad against South Trinidad.